Hobo nickel

-The hobo nickel is a sculptural art form involving the creative modification of small-denomination coins, essentially resulting in miniature bas reliefs.
-The US nickel coin was favored because of its size, thickness and relative softness.
-However, the term hobo nickel is generic, as carvings have been made from many different denominations.

-Due to its low cost and portability, this medium was particularly popular among hobos, hence the name "hobo nickel."
+The hobo nickel is a sculptural art form involving the creative modification of small-denomination coins, resulting in miniature bas reliefs.
+The United States nickel coin was favored because of its size, thickness, and softness; but the term hobo nickel is generic, carvings having been made from many denominations.
+Because of its low cost and its portability, this medium was particularly popular among hobos, hence the name.

 Early altered coins (1750s–1913)

-The altering of coins dates back to the 18th century or earlier.
+The altering of coins dates from the 18th century or earlier.
 Beginning in the 1850s, the most common form of coin alteration was the "potty coin", engraved on United States Seated Liberty coinage (half dime through trade dollar) and modifying Liberty into a figure sitting on a chamber pot.
-This time period was also the heyday of the love token, which was made by machine-smoothing a coin (usually a silver example such as a Morgan dollar) on one or both sides, then engraving it with initials, monograms, names, scenes, etc., often with an ornate border.
+This period was also the heyday of the love token, which was made by machine-smoothing a coin (usually a silver one, such as a Morgan dollar) on one or both sides, then engraving it with initials, monograms, names, scenes, etc., often with an ornate border.
 Hundreds of thousands of coins were altered in this manner.
 They were often mounted on pins or incorporated into bracelets and necklaces.
-The love token fad waned out in the early 20th century; love tokens engraved on buffalo nickels are rare.
+The love-token fad waned in the early 20th century; love tokens engraved on buffalo nickels are rare.

-During this time period, hobo-style coin alteration could be found outside the United States, primarily in Britain, France, and South Africa.
+During this period, hobo-style coin alteration also occurred outside the United States, primarily in Britain, France, and South Africa.

 The Buffalo nickel

 When the Indian Head nickel, or Buffalo nickel, was introduced in 1913, it became popular among coin engravers.
 The big Native American head was a radical departure from previous designs and would not be seen on any subsequent coins.
 The large, thick profile gave the artists a larger template to work on and allowed for finer detail.

 On earlier coins, the head was much smaller in relation to the size of the coin.
-For example, on a Lincoln cent, the head covers about one-sixth of the area.
-On the Buffalo nickel, the Native American's head occupies about five-sixths of the area.
+For example, on a Lincoln cent, the head covers about one sixth of the area; on the Buffalo nickel, about five sixths of the area.
 Moreover, the nickel is a larger coin.
-Large heads also adorn the Morgan dollar and the Columbian half dollar commemoratives of 1892-93, but these coins were rarely altered due to their high value.
+Large heads also adorn the Morgan dollar and the Columbian half dollar commemoratives of 1892–1893; but these coins were rarely altered, because of their high value.